-Inside: Finding books for autistic children and neurodiverse kids is not always easy, especially when you are looking for stories that are engaging, meaningful, and not entirely didactic.
-I’ve recently discovered some new books, and I’ve compiled a list of stories new and old I think you and your kids will love!
+Finding books for autistic children or with neurodivergent characters is not always easy, especially when you are looking for stories that are engaging, meaningful, and not entirely didactic.
+I’ve compiled a list of stories new and old I think you and your kids will love!

-As the mom of a precious boy who had a stroke when he was just ten days old, I understand the reality of parenting a child with unique needs.
+I understand the reality of parenting a child with unique needs.
+I have one myself.
 There are fears, challenges, miracles, and moments that make you cry from sheer joy— and exhaustion, too.

-Stories have always been a prominent part of our world, but after Bo’s stroke, finding books featuring neurodiverse children became a priority for me to share with my sweet boy.
+Stories have always been a prominent part of our world, but after my little one’s stroke, finding books about neurodivergent children became a priority for me to share with my sweet boy.

-It was frustrating to discover that the amazing parents and therapists I met on our journey simply didn’t have books to read to their children or patients featuring characters with similar challenges.
+It was frustrating to discover that the amazing parents and therapists I met on our journey simply didn’t have stories to read to their children or patients featuring autistic or neurodiverse children.
 There were so few books that weren’t didactic but nonetheless conveyed the hard days and small wins of a child with unique needs.

 They were — and still are — needed desperately.